How to cite this paper

 is a relatively new name given to the NLM Journal

 Archiving and Interchange Tag Suite, which is a set of XML schemas used in the

 publishing of scientific literature.
-These schemas originated initially to meet the needs of
+These schemas originated initially to meet the

 PubMed Central, for archiving and